-Each year, at its annual meeting, the Board of Directors Héritage Montréal adopts resolutions on issues that are dear to our hearts and that we consider to be priorities.
-This year, four four resolutions were adopted and for this first post, I present our resolution on the development and enhancement of the Old Port of Montreal sector (2020-04).
+Every year, as part of its annual meeting, Héritage Montréal adopts resolutions on issues that are important to it and considered to be priorities.
+This year, four resolutions were adopted and for this first post, I present our resolution on the development and enhancement of the Old Port of Montreal area (2020-04).

 The Old Port, its importance in the city